-Larger cities normally have a very large potential pool of ‘teachers’, but many of these are occasional teachers/housewives, foreign students, babysitters, or bilingual Italians.
+Larger cities normally have a very large potential pool of ‘teachers’, but many of these are occasional teachers/housewives, foreign students or babysitters.
 A common, and normally successful, route to finding a job is to move to Italy and then start looking.

 “The constant turnover will always provide job openings for good, qualified teachers, especially in September and January.”

-Following the recent crisis the ESL job market as a whole seems to be holding up quite well.
-The corporate market has shrunk, and so there are fewer in-company teaching positions available, especially in the big commercial cities.
-However, the number of in-school positions advertised this year seems similar to previous good years, and the constant turnover of teachers will always provide job openings for good, qualified teachers, especially during the traditional recruiting windows of September and January.
+The number of in-school positions advertised this year seems similar to previous good years, and the constant turnover of teachers will always provide job openings for good, qualified teachers, especially during the traditional recruiting windows of September and January.

 Types of jobs available